 I was previously a postdoc at MSR-NYC and then at Harvard's CRCS with Yiling Chen and Yaron Singer in the EconCS group.
 I completed my Ph.D. in theoretical computer science at Berkeley, advised by Christos Papadimitriou and funded by the NDSEG Fellowship.

 - I am currently taking on students.
-If interested please apply.
+If you have a strong math background and are interested in tackling exciting problems in algorithmic economics and theoretical machine learning, please apply.

 - I am advising the Colorado Data Science Team, teaching algorithms, and co-organizing the Statistics, Optimization, and Machine Learning Seminar